Lawmakers advance bill to reduce wildfire impacts as climate change fuels more intense blazes

 “We don’t have the same levels of funding or dedicated resources for fire weather as we do for severe storms or hurricane research,” he said.

-Jessica McCarty, an associate professor and director of the Geospatial Analysis Center at Miami University, emphasized that climate change means warmer temperatures nationwide, increasing drought and drying out forests.
+Jessica McCarty, an assistant professor and director of the Geospatial Analysis Center at Miami University, emphasized that climate change means warmer temperatures nationwide, increasing drought and drying-out forests.

-“This accelerates the likelihood of extreme fires, even in our eastern forests, like the 2016 Great Smoky Mountains fire near Gatlinburg, Tenn. that burned over 17,000 acres and killed 14 people during an exceptional drought,” she said.
+“This accelerates the likelihood of extreme fires, even in our eastern forests, like the 2016 Great Smoky Mountains fire near Gatlinburg, Tennessee, that burned over 17,000 acres and killed 14 people during an exceptional drought,” she said.

-On Tuesday, as a fire in Colorado was forcing evacuations near Rocky Mountain National Park, Rep. Ed Perlmutter (D-Colo.) , a co-sponsor of the bill, noted: “Close to half of my state’s population lives in or near places prone to wildfires, so we need to get serious about our approach to wildfires to protect people’s lives, their homes and our natural resources.”
+On Tuesday, as a fire in Colorado was forcing evacuations near Rocky Mountain National Park, Rep. Ed Perlmutter (D-Colo.), a co-sponsor of the bill, noted: “Close to half of my state’s population lives in or near places prone to wildfires, so we need to get serious about our approach to wildfires to protect people’s lives, their homes and our natural resources.”

-In 2020, Colorado saw its three largest fires on record; this year, the state suffered mudslides related to those fires, along with hazardous air quality from wildfires burning in California and Oregon.
+In 2020, Colorado saw its three largest fires on record.
+This year, the state suffered mudslides related to those fires, along with hazardous air quality from wildfires burning in California and Oregon.

 Read more